DIPlib/diplib/changelogs/diplib_next.md

   did not properly compute step sizes for `"grid"` sampling, effectively ignoring the value of `probes` and using all pixels (as if `probes` were set to 0).

-- Tensor indexing no longer removed color space information since the fix to the move constructor in 3.4.3.
+- Tensor indexing did not remove color space information as expected, since the fix to the move constructor in 3.4.3.

 - `dip::Image::CheckIsMask()` didn't properly check for singleton-expandable masks, accepting masks of any size.

 ### Updated dependencies

-- Updated bundled header-only library *robin-map* to version 1.3.0.
+- Updated included header-only library *robin-map* to version 1.3.0.
 Assorted minor improvements.

-- Updated bundled header-only library *pcg-cpp* to the current master branch (last updated 2022-04-08).
+- Updated included header-only library *pcg-cpp* to the current master branch (last updated 2022-04-08).
   Assorted minor improvements.

+- Updated bundled *pybind11* to version 2.12.0.

-- Updated bundled header-only library *PocketFFT* to the current master branch (last updated 2024-03-22).
+- Updated bundled library *PocketFFT* to the current master branch (last updated 2024-03-22).
-  This fixes a potential compilation problem.
+  This fixes a potential compilation problem on macOS.